 When it comes to travelling with the care of the planet in mind, most of us know the basics.
-Avoid plastic, carry reusable items, stay local, don’t disturb the wild-life.
+Avoid plastic, carry reusable items, stay local, and don’t disturb the wildlife.
 But if you’re more serious about limiting climate change and reducing global warming, we need to think a little deeper.
 Travel local go to treetop adventure park Nashville and enjoy Nature for a eco friendly travel.

 So, here are some tips to travel more sustainably during your next trip.